FAQs (Frequently Asked Questions)

 How was the course content created?

 The American Edition of this Internet course follows the ASA Coastal Navigation Standard.
-The Canadian Editions covers the curriculum of the CYA Coastal Navigation Standard.
+The Canadian Editions covers the curriculum of the Sail Canada Basic Coastal Navigation Standard.

 Both editions were designed, written and illustrated by two boating and navigation instructors.
-Both are ASA and CYA certified with many years of teaching experience.
+Both have many years of experience teaching experience.

 For years, this course content has been used in the classroom to teach coastal navigation and prepare students for the exam.
-The instructors boast that of students who've chosen to write the exam (a large majority), more than 90 per cent have passed.
+The instructors boast that of students who have chosen to write the exam (a large majority), more than 90 per cent have passed.

 How do I get practice doing plotting?